SNAP Benefits in Maine: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-Think of it like a debit card for your food assistance.
-It holds your monthly benefit amount and lets you pay for groceries at authorized stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it as a special debit card just for your food assistance funds.
+It makes buying groceries simple and secure.

 What Can You Buy with SNAP Benefits?